Willam Belli

-Willam Belli (/ˈbElai/, born June 30, 1982), mononymously known as Willam, is an American drag queen, actor, singer-songwriter, reality television personality, author, and YouTuber.
-Willam came to prominence as a contestant on the fourth season of RuPaul's Drag Race in 2012, but was disqualified in the "Frenemies" challenge.
+Willam Belli (/ˈbElai/, born June 30, 1982), mononymously known as Willam, is an American drag queen, actor, singer-songwriter, comedian, reality television personality, author, and YouTuber.
+Willam came to prominence as a contestant on the fourth season of RuPaul's Drag Race in 2012.
+She was the first contestant to be disqualified from the competition.

 Before appearing on Drag Race, Willam worked as an actor, most notably playing the recurring role of transgender woman Cherry Peck in Ryan Murphy's medical drama Nip/Tuck.
 She has continued to perform in a variety of films, television series and web series, often in drag.
 In 2018, she appeared in the critically acclaimed film A Star Is Born.
 For her performance on the dark comedy web series EastSiders, she was nominated for a Daytime Emmy Award for Outstanding Supporting Actor in a Digital Daytime Drama Series.

 Since 2012, Willam has recorded three albums of comedy music, mostly consisting of parodies of popular songs.
 Her second album, Shartistry in Motion, debuted at number one on the Billboard Comedy Albums chart.
 Between 2012 and 2014, she recorded several songs as part of the group DWV (alongside drag queens Vicky Vox and Detox), including the parodies "Chow Down" and "Boy Is a Bottom", whose music videos were viral successes.
 Following the breakup of DWV, Willam formed another drag supergroup, the AAA Girls, with Courtney Act and Alaska Thunderfuck.

 Early life

-Willam Belli was born in Philadelphia.
-He is the younger of two children.
+Willam Belli was born to Debbi Ruzic Belli in Philadelphia.
+He is from a Catholic background.
 Belli states he is of Yugoslav and Italian heritage.
+He has an older sister, Samantha.
 He lived in Florida for middle school and high school.
 Belli's father worked at the Kennedy Space Center.
 His aunt is television director Mary Lou Belli.

+Growing up, Willam frequently illustrated dresses, to which many people assumed that he wanted to become a fashion designer, but he asserted that he designed the garments with the intent to wear them himself.
+He later worked in costume design in theatre, and, at the age of 13, he was put in drag for the first time at a closing night party.
+From there, he would dress in drag to watch performances of The Rocky Horror Show, and was paid for a drag performance for the first time at the age of 16.

-Belli was overweight when he was young but lost the extra pounds by becoming vegetarian before being emancipated at 16.
-Belli met his husband Bruce, at nineteen.
+Belli was overweight when he was young but lost the extra pounds by becoming vegetarian.
+At the age of 16, he was legally emancipated from his parents.
+Belli met his husband, Bruce, at nineteen.
 They were married on September 9, 2008.